getlago/lago-java-client/docs/AddOnsApi.md

 <a id="createAddOn"></a>
 # **createAddOn**
-> AddOn createAddOn(addOnInput)
+> AddOn createAddOn(addOnCreateInput)

-Create a new add-on
+Create an add-on

-Create a new add-on
+This endpoint is used to create an add-on that can be then attached to a one-off invoice.

 ### Example
 ```java